Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 Not everything in the garden is nice and beautiful for the pollinators.
 There are predators lurking in every corner.
 The spiders would love to tangle them in their web any time!
 The most common ones were the orb weavers and European Garden Spiders weaving huge web that can almost cover the sky!

 <img src="/assets/img/Blogs/2_Fall2021_part2/26.jpg" width="750px" class="center"/>
-*<span style="font-size: 0.75em;">European Garden Spider preparing food</span>*
+*<span style="font-size: 0.75em;">European Garden Spider waiting for food</span>*

 Not all spiders weave web.
 Some are hunters!
 One of them is Misumena or Flower Crab Spider.
 They typically wait on the flowers patiently until a pollinator visits the flower at which point it catches it and eats it.
 It has the ability to change its color to match the color of the flower where it is waiting for its prey.
-The change of color from white to yellow can take up to 10-25 days where as the reverse is much faster and can be accomplished in about 6 days.
+The change of color from white to yellow can take up to 10-25 days whereas the reverse is much faster and can be accomplished in about 6 days.
 In the picture below, you can see the crab spider waiting patiently on a sunflower to catch the bee.
 These spiders can often catch butterflies, even ones that are bigger than their own size.

 <img src="/assets/img/Blogs/2_Fall2021_part2/27.jpg" width="750px" class="center"/>
 *<span style="font-size: 0.75em;">Escaping the kiss of death.</span>*